FoxoTech/rapa/README.md

 </div>

+In addition to this readme, there is a tutorial for using `rapa` with DataRobot and readily available data from `sklearn` that is currently demonstrated in [general_tutorial.ipynb](https://github.com/FoxoTech/rapa/blob/main/tutorials/general_tutorial.ipynb), which is also in the [documentation](https://life-epigenetics-rapa.readthedocs-hosted.com/en/latest/tutorials/general_tutorial.html).

+## Plans
 Although the current implementation of these features will be based on basic techniques such as linear feature filters and recursive feature elimination, we plan to rapidly improve these features by integrating state-of-the-art techniques from the academic literature.

-A tutorial for using `rapa` with DataRobot and readily available data from `sklearn` is currently being demonstrated in [general_tutorial.ipynb](https://github.com/FoxoTech/rapa/blob/main/tutorials/general_tutorial.ipynb), which is also in the [documentation](https://life-epigenetics-rapa.readthedocs-hosted.com/en/latest/tutorials/general_tutorial.html).